UnlockGPU/UnlockGPU/signal-articles/campaign-pitchdeck.md

 <!--slide-->

 ## The Ask: Credibility, Not Capital
-- **We're not raising money—your support isn't a donation or investment in us.**
+- We're not raising money—just credibility and alignment.
-- Join by buying any amount of AMD shares on the public market and pledging your vote.
+- Join by buying any amount of AMD shares in public market and pledging your vote.
 - What matters: your name, technical reputation, and public support.
-- Every credible supporter increases our leverage.
-- *Become a founder-ally.
-Your credibility is our leverage.
+- *Your credibility is our leverage.
 The shares give us the vote.*

 <!--slide-->